csound/ctcsound/cookbook/README.md

 is presented in a [Jupyter notebook](http://jupyter.org/).

 The easiest way to get Jupyter working is to install [Anaconda](https://www.continuum.io/downloads) for the latest
 Python version.
+Anaconda includes a bunch of numerical computing modules like
-Once Anaconda is installed or your system, can add an environment
+numpy, matplotlib, scipy, etc. Once Anaconda is installed or your system, you
-for Python2.7 with the following commands:
+can add an environment for Python2.7 with the following commands:

->conda create -n ipykernel_py2 python=2 ipykernel
+>conda create -n ipykernel_py2 python=2 ipykernel anaconda
 >source activate ipykernel_py2    # On Windows, remove the word 'source'
 >python -m ipykernel install --user